jshin83/data-structures-and-algorithms/tree_intersection/README.md

 ### Big O
 **Space:** O(N) -> N being the number of elements in the first tree, or second tree (whichever is less).
-The number of duplicates cannot exceed more than the size of one tree.
+The number of duplicates cannot exceed more than the size of one tree, thus the additional data structures (sets) will not hold more than that number.

 **Time:** *traversal time* O(N + M) -> N being the number of elements in the first tree, M being the number of elements in the second tree.
 Each element must be looked at once.